ajithAI/Questions/README.md

 # Questions

-### This Repo Contains Question about Deeplearning.ai Courses.
+### This Repo Contains Question from Deeplearning.ai Courses.